 13.8.
 In the event that the personal data concerns more than one individual, the school will consider whether providing the information would prejudice the rights of any other individual.

 13.9.
-The school will respond to any requests for portability within one month.
+The Trust/School will respond to any requests for portability within one month.

 13.10.
 Where the request is complex, or a number of requests have been received, the timeframe can be extended by two months, ensuring that the individual is informed of the extension and the reasoning behind it within one month of the receipt of the request.